 To reinstate ‘Playground Leaders’.
 The role encourages young people to take responsibility and develop leadership skills.
 It helps to develop skills such as organisation, communication, confidence and self-esteem alongside planning and self-review.
 It provides the opportunity for older children to work with younger children thus promoting integration and social inclusion.
 The involvement of the Playground Leaders reduces problems associated with bullying and inappropriate behaviour.
 It also helps to encourage cooperation and helps to develop moral and social skills.

-In the first instance, children within Year 5 will need to ‘apply’ for the post of Playground Leader following an assembly/discussion.
+In the first instance, children within Year 5/6 will need to ‘apply’ for the post of Playground Leader following an assembly/discussion.
 Cross-curricular link with English would provide all children with the opportunity to apply.
 After selection, PE Co-ordinator to work alongside lunch time supervisors (in particular Lisa Kingswood) and Playground Leaders to plan an overview of the activities to take place, organisation and roles.
 If available, access external training for children and staff through EVSP.
 However, if training is not available, the PE Co-ordinator will oversee the training.
-This may also include opportunities for the Playground Leaders to develop their refereeing/umpiring skills in specific areas of sport.

 It may be necessary to organise the outside area into zones.
 These zones will be determined by interest, space available and time of year.
 More playground equipment will need to be purchased to enable this to happen.
 Playground leaders could liaise with School Council and PE Co-ordinator regarding this.
 Playground leaders to keep a log of those individuals participating in these organised physical activities.